 - This is actually used a lot in the first series, usually with various classmates of Akko who only appear in one episode and are never mentioned again.
 Sometimes, the episode doesn't give a decent reason for their disappearance (the deaf-mute kid aforementioned was a middle school student who happened to be visiting, so at least there's a reason we never hear from him again.)

-- Magical Girl: A possible Trope Maker for the transforming type; she predates both Marvelous Melmo and Cutey Honey by several years (by comparison, Sally from Mahou Tsukai Sally was a "magical girl", but she just had magical powers).
+- Magical Girl: A possible Trope Maker for the transforming type; she predates both Marvelous Melmo and Cutey Honey by several years (by comparison, Sally from Sally the Witch has magic powers, but she's referred to as a "magic user" [mahou tsukai] instead of a "magical girl" [mahou shoujo]).
 Also, considering that the manga itself dates to 1962, seven years before the anime, makes Akko-chan's case for being considered a Trope Maker even stronger.

 - Magical Incantation: Two of them, to be exact - "Tekumaku Mayakon, Tekumaku Mayakon" (Akko's transformation spell) and "Lamipus Lamipus Lu Lu Lu Lu Lu" (returns Akko to her normal self).
 These were not in the manga and were an invention of 1969 anime screenwriter Shun'ichi Yukimuro, who used them as "placeholders" in his rough draft of the script, not intending them to be used in the final product.
 They stuck.